 Like more formidable situations, bankruptcy has earned its reputation based on true facts, and few too many false ornaments.
-Most of the bad public education has occurred since the current bankruptcy law took effect in 2005.
-But have no fear, once you know the facts, the bankruptcy is not as terrible as it seems.
-Here are some common myths about bankruptcy and you need to know before cleaning slate.
+But once you learn the facts, the bankruptcy is not as terrible as it seems.
+Here are some common myths about filing for bankruptcy and you need to know before pursuing this option.

-Myth # 2: You will lose everything you own.
+Myth: You will lose all the assets you own.

 This one is complicated, but not quite true.
-It is very rare that one spouse to have a significant amount of debt in your name only.
-If there are debts that a married couple who wants to be discharged in that both are responsible, will be presented together.
-If only one spouse in bankruptcy, creditors often require full payment of the spouse who does not file.
+It is very rare for one spouse to have a significant amount of debt in their name only.
+If a married couple has joint debt that they accumulated together, then they can file bankruptcy jointly.
+If only one spouse is responsible for the debt, he or she can file individually.